Lack of Curiosity Might Be a Sin

 Keep Church World curious!
 The Center for Lifelong Learning offers classes and certificate programs to keep educating imaginative, resilient leaders for God’s changing world.
-Here’s our class list.
+See our class list.

-Jan Edmiston is the associate executive presbytery for ministry in the Presbytery of Chicago, where she has served since 2011.
+Jan Edmiston, GA Co-Moderator with T. Denise Anderson, is the associate executive presbyter for ministry in the Presbytery of Chicago, where she has served since 2011.
 Prior to that she served congregations in northern Virginia and New York.
-She completed her MDiv at Andover Newton Theological School and her DMin in Christian Spirituality at Columbia Theological Seminary in 2001.
+She completed her MDiv at Andover Newton Theological School and her DMin in Christian Spirituality at CTS in 2001.
 She has graciously agreed to let us repost some of her blog entries (including guest bloggers) from A Church for Starving Artists.

 And in case you were curious, the photo is a rock badger, and, according to Leviticus, we’re not supposed to eat them.
 This photo was taken by Bjorn Christian Torrissen.